Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 	sklearn.__version__
 	```

-	Write down the version number (for example, 0.20.3) because you will need it, too, in the next exercise.
+	Write down the version number (for example, 0.20.3) because you will need it, too, in the next lesson.
 Generally speaking, a model saved with one version of Scikit-learn can't be loaded with another version.
 There are some exceptions, but if you make sure that the model is saved and loaded with the *same* version of Scikit-learn, versioning won't be an issue.

 1. Finish up by selecting **Save and Checkpoint** from the notebook's **File** menu in case you want to return to this notebook later.